Care Home Finance for First Time Buyers

 Asset finance lets you spread the cost of the equipment - or assets - you need.
 There are two key types of asset finance:

-Leasing operates like a rental agreement.
+- Leasing operates like a rental agreement.
 You pay a monthly charge to use the asset.
-You might choose to lease your IT equipment, which can provide the extra peace of mind that comes from knowing if something goes wrong, the lease company can be responsible for dealing with it.
+For example, you might choose to lease your IT equipment, which can provide the extra peace of mind that comes from knowing if something goes wrong, the lease company can be responsible for dealing with it.

-Cashflow support and working capital finance can provide cash to deal with overheads, and keep your cashflow positive.
-It is usually designed to be repaid in the short- to medium-term, once the your business becomes profitable.
-Find out more about cashflow finance for care homes.
+Cash flow support and working capital finance can provide cash to deal with overheads and keep your business in the black.
+It is usually designed to be repaid in short to medium-term once your business becomes profitable.
+Find out more about cash flow finance for care homes.

 - Public liability insurance - to cover claims made by clients and their families for injury or damage.

 - Professional indemnity insurance - to protect your business if you make decisions that result in loss, damage or harm